Learn how to easily make a delicious and healthier version of traditional Teochew sweet yam (taro) paste made without any oil.

 Prepare the taro and pumpkin:

 - I used taro that has been peeled.
 If you don't, peel the skin and cut into cubes.
-Steam over high heat for 30 minutes or until they are fork-tender and can be mashed easily.
-You can also put in the blender and blend until smooth.
-It's really up to you if you want it to be very smooth.
-I just mashed mine with a fork
+Do the same with pumpkin.
+Steam them over high heat for 10 minutes or until they are fork-tender and can be mashed easily.
+If you use pressure cooker, pressure cook on high heat for 1 minute.
+Yo

 Make the taro paste: